 (A) This rule does not apply to MyCare Ohio plans as defined in rule 5160-58-01 of the Administrative Code or the Ohio resilience through integrated systems and excellence (OhioRISE) plan as defined in rule 5160-59-01 of the Administrative Code.

-(A) A managed care plan (MCP) must ensure each member has a primary care provider (PCP) who will serve as an ongoing source of primary care and assist with care coordination appropriate to the member's needs.
+(B) A managed care organization (MCO) must ensure each member has a primary care provider (PCP) who will serve as an ongoing source of primary care and assist with care coordination appropriate to the member's needs.

-(1) An MCP must ensure PCPs are in compliance with the following triage requirements:
+(1) The MCO must ensure PCPs are in compliance with the following triage requirements: